-- 1. Ongoing partnerships among Department personnel, other law enforcement agencies, advocacy groups, peers, and the behavioral health community; and - 2.
-MHRAC and community feedback in policy and training development. - C. Training - CIT training promotes community collaboration and community policing.
-The CIDS, primarily through the CIU coordinators, collaborates with MHRAC and other community partners to develop ongoing training tailored to the Department personnel supporting the CIT Program.
+1. CIT training promotes community collaboration and community policing.
+The CID, primarily through the CIU coordinators, collaborates with MHRAC and other community partners to develop ongoing training tailored to the Department personnel supporting the CIT Program.
 Training shall be conducted by a combination of CIU Detectives, behavioral health professionals, community members, and individuals affected by behavioral health issues, where appropriate.
-CIT is responsible for training of Department sworn personnel, and informationsharing with those agencies and individuals within the behavioral health community who shall be involved in the process.
+CIT is responsible for-training-of Department sworn personnel, and information-sharing with those agencies and individuals within the behavioral health community who shall be involved in the process.

-- 2. The training is developed and delivered using the Department's 7-Step Training Process, which include: - a.
-Needs Assessment;
+- 2. The training is developed and delivered using the Department's Seven (7) Step Training Process, which includes:

+- a.
+Needs Assessment:

 - b.
 Curriculum Development;

 - c.
 Oversight/Approval;

 - d.
 Delivery;

 - e.
 Operational Application;

 - f.
 Evaluation; and

 - g.
 Revision.

 - 3. Current training requirements for Department personnel are:

 - a.
 In-service training for CITOs and Emergency Communications Center (ECC) personnel at least every two (2) years;

 - b.
 Advanced in-service training for ECITs at least every two (2) years; and

 - c.
 CIT certification for all Field Services Bureau (FSB) sworn personnel.
 The curriculum for the CIT certification is updated periodically and is informed by policy changes, legal updates, and community-specific needs.

-N/A 1-37-5 Roles and Responsibilities
+7 1-37-5 Roles and Responsibilities

-- A. CID Commander
+A. CID Commander

 - 1. The CID Commander is responsible for:

 - a.
-Overseeing every aspect of the CIT Program, including maintaining community partnerships, supervising CIT training, and evaluating the CIT Program on an on-going basis; and
+Overseeing every aspect of the CIT Program, including maintaining community partnerships, supervising CIT training, and evaluating the CIT Program on an ongoing basis; and

 - b.
 Managing the Department's CIT Program.

-- A.B.
-CIDS Lieutenant

-- 1. The CID Lieutenant is responsible for:
+B. CID Lieutenant

-- a.
-The efficiency and effectiveness of all units within the CIDS and for coordinating their functions and activities;

-b.-The units include the CIU, ECIT Program, MCT, and COAST;
+- 1. The CID Lieutenant is responsible for: - a.
+The efficiency and effectiveness of all units within the CID and for coordinating their functions and activities: - b.
+The units include the CIU, ECIT Program, MCT, and COAST;